CarmineCella/condec/README.md

 Multi-channel convolution and deconvolution.

-This code has no additional dependencies; it uses only C++11.
+This code uses only C++11 and has no additional dependencies (not even for FFT/IFFT or WAV files).
 Compile with make.

 (c) 2024 Carmine-Emanuele Cella